DekodeInteraktiv/project-base/INSTALLATION.md

 ### Installation and build
 Run `composer install` and `npm install && npm run build` in root to build the project.

+#### Extending the builds
+Project-base uses wp-scripts to build front end assets using the `npm run build` or `npm run start` commands. wp-scripts in turn uses webpack and postcss.
+You can extend those by editing the postcss.config.js and webpack.config.js files.

 ## Documentation
 Bedrock documentation is available at [https://roots.io/bedrock/docs/](https://roots.io/bedrock/docs/).